Bugisu Co-operative Union Limited: Processing

 Primary Processing involves the pulping of ripe coffee cherries, the fermenting, the washing thoroughly with clean water and drying it on wire mesh placed two meters above the ground to avoid contamination.

 In addition, BCU owns central pulperies where coffee berries are pulped on large scale and dried under controlled temperatures.
 After the coffee has dried the farmer sells it to the primary society, which in turn delivers it to BCU mill.
 At BCU curing works, coffee is inspected, tasted for moisture content and weighed before it is stored in the soil.

 Location

-BCU Ltd is situated on Plot 46 Pallisa Road in Mbale town in Bugisu sub-region in Eastern Ugandan, East Africa.
-It is 256 kilometers (160 miles) from kampala, the capital city.
-Bugisu is found on the slopes of Mt.Elgon.
+BCU Ltd is situated on Plot 46 Pallisa Road in Mbale town in Bugisu sub-region in Eastern Uganda.
+It is 256 kilometers (160 miles) from Kampala, the capital city.
+Bugisu is found on the slopes of Mount Elgon.